jonathangoulding/template-docs/src/readme.md

 ---
 home: true
-heroText: Search
+heroText: Project Documentation
-tagline: Use keywords such as Unit or Test
+tagline: Use keywords such as Unit or Test to find the relevant documentations
 ---

 <center>